jimburton/vehicle-tracker/README.md

                               Rectangle criticalArea,
                               Semaphore semaphore)

-The `run` method of the new receiver will be very similar to that of `GPSReceiver` except that if moving the vehicle would mean it enters the critical area, the receiver will ask for permission by calling `semaphore.acquire`.
+The `run` method of the new receiver will begin in a similar way to that of `GPSReceiver` by sleeping for 25ms.
+However, if moving the vehicle would mean it enters the critical area, the receiver will ask for permission by calling `semaphore.acquire`.
 If more than *n* vehicles are in the critical area, this will put the receiver to sleep until a vehicle leaves.
 When moving the vehicle would mean leaving the critical area, your receiver should release the semaphore.
 In pseudocode, the logic that determines when to move a vehicle looks like this:

     let future := where the vehicle will be if we move it let hasPermission := false